Mukki/game-jam-h2025/README.md

 ## 💌 Special Thanks
 *(Shoutout to tools, tutorials, or people who helped!)*
-- The ever excellent @gableroux, for its creation of game-ci! 🚀🔥
+- The ever excellent [Gabriel Le Breton](https://github.com/GabLeRoux), for its work on [Game CI](https://game.ci/) that we use to build and deploy our WebGL version on Github Pages! 🚀🔥